Skip to content

 Integrating your CRM is critical, so your app can communicate usage statistics back into your marketing software, and help trigger events that will increase engagement and trial-to-customer conversions.

-It's also important for giving limited control of your marketing mechanisms to your salespeople, so they aren't emailing and calling on top of automated communication.
-And why not go ahead and give them insights to online behaviors, which should aide in demo conversions and other sales-related interactions.
+It's also important to give limited control of your marketing mechanisms to your salespeople, so they aren't emailing and calling on top of automated communication.
+And why not go ahead and give them insights to online behaviors, which should aide in demo conversions and other sales-related interactions?

 13. Get social like this